onceupon/Bash-Oneliner/README.md

 <a href="https://trendshift.io/repositories/11414?utm_source=trendshift-badge&amp;utm_medium=badge&amp;utm_campaign=badge-trendshift-11414" target="_blank" rel="noopener noreferrer"><img src="https://trendshift.io/api/badge/trendshift/repositories/11414/daily" alt="onceupon%2FBash-Oneliner | Trendshift" width="250" height="55"/></a>

-A human note: I started this in my notebook by hand, and I want to keep it that way.
+A human note: I started this in my notebook by hand, and I want to keep it human rather than filled with AI content.
 Every command here is one I actually used and loved.
 If any of these saved you time, feel free to drop a ⭐ star and/or [buy me a coffee](https://ko-fi.com/bonnieonceupon).
 Either way, thank you for stopping by.
 That already means a lot.

 ## Handy Bash one-liners